Nawaz Sharif: Economy

 On 9 May, the World Bank's Pakistan Development Report stated that the current account was in a healthy position, but that Pakistan's export competitiveness has diminished due to protectionist policies, poor infrastructure, and high transaction costs for trade.
 Consequently, Pakistan's exports-to-GDP ratio had been declining for the last two decades.

 On 15 December 2016, Pakistan became a signatory of the Organisation for Economic Co-operation and Development's (OECD) Convention on Mutual Administrative Assistance in Tax Matters, aimed at curbing tax evasion.
 In his 2016 book, The Rise and Fall of Nations, Ruchir Sharma stated that Pakistan's economy was at a 'take-off' stage and the future outlook to 2020 was 'very good'.

 On 24 October 2016, months after the Sharif government concluded a US$6.4 billion three-year programmes, IMF managing director Christine Lagarde visited Pakistan, during which she maintained Pakistan was "out of the economic crisis".
 She added that continued efforts were needed to bring more people under taxation and to ensure that all paid their fair share.
 The 2017 Ease of doing business index recognised Pakistan as one of the ten countries making the biggest improvements to business regulations.

 On 1 November 2016, Pakistan and China began trade under the China–Pakistan Economic Corridor project.

-Hundreds of Chinese trucks loaded with goods rolled into the Sost dry port in Gilgit-Baltistan on 1 November as the first shipment of the China–Pakistan Economic Corridor.
+Hundreds of Chinese trucks loaded with goods rolled into the dry port in Gilgit-Baltistan on 1 November as the first shipment of the China–Pakistan Economic Corridor.

 The government announced plans to restructure PIA, which sought to become more competitive by leasing newer and more efficient aircraft.
 PIA was split into two companies: a holding group would retain some billion in debt and excess personnel, and a "new" PIA would hold the lucrative landing rights and new aircraft.
 The government planned to sell a 26% stake in the new PIA to a strategic partner.
-In February 2016, Pakistan International Airlines Corporation (PIAC) is to be converted into a public limited company as Pakistan International Airlines Company Limited (PIACL) to make way for privatisation, however, this trigged an eight-day union strike.
+In February 2016, Pakistan International Airlines Corporation (PIAC) was to be converted into a public limited company as Pakistan International Airlines Company Limited (PIACL) to make way for privatisation, however, this trigged an eight-day union strike.
 On 23 December 2016, a Chinese consortium won the bid for a 40% stake in the PSX with an offer of US$85.5 million.